ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

-While methods like PEFT \cite{ruan2024understanding,ruan2025tte,gist,idat,nlplora,peftreview} optimize existing architectures for training efficiency, ExFusion focuses on expansion and compression during the pre-training stage.
-It enhances backbone capabilities without permanently altering the architecture.
-Thus, ExFusion complements, rather than competes with, efficient tuning methods.
+While methods like PEFT \cite{convpass,nlpadapter,ruan2024understanding,ruan2025tte,gist,idat,nlplora,peftreview} focus on optimizing the pre-existing architecture to improve efficiency during training, ExFusion targets efficient expansion and compression during the pre-training stage.
+It leverages a multi-expert structure to enhance the backbone model’s capability without altering the final architecture.
+As a result, ExFusion complements, rather than competes with, efficient training methods, particularly in the context of scalable training and model efficiency.